 After registering your name, it is vital to upkeep the value of your company or product name.
 This involves using your trade name throughout your company on websites, brochures, and invoices.
 Don't forget to use the "®" symbol after you have approved registration from CIPC.
 If you haven't registered your trademark, you can use the … Continue reading Trademark maintenance

 Many people assume they can protect their trademark simply by using the mark in commerce.
 It is true that you are not required to register a trademark to achieve some level of protection and that one establishes common law rights simply by using a mark in commerce.
-However, having a federally registered trademark on the … Continue reading What are the benefits of a registered trademark?
+However, having a nationally registered trademark on the … Continue reading What are the benefits of a registered trademark?

 National registration is not required to establish trademark rights.
 "Common law" rights arise from the actual use of a trademark without national registration.
 Generally, whoever first uses a trademark in commerce has the ultimate right to use that trademark in that way.
 However, there are many benefits of national trademark registration.